Home » Birmingham

 Download Tag: Birmingham

-Birmingham Self-Guided City Walk
+Birmingham City Walk

+Explore the Birmingham City Walk and discover the city’s rich history, stunning architecture, and beautiful canals along the way.
 Birmingham, founded in the 7th century, is the UK’s second-largest city, with a population of 1.2 million.

 The city has many surprises in store, with delightful canal-side cafes, wonderful architecture, award-winning sculptures, excellent shopping, and a vibrant city centre.